cloudfoundry/cf-deployment/gcp-deployment-guide.md

 ### 1. Get yourself a working director with `bbl`

 #### a.
 IaaS and Director setup
+You'll need a GCP Project.
+If this is a new Project,
+or if you've never used it for CF before, you'll need to request some quota increases.
+The following should cover a standard cf-deployment, plus some room to scale up or add optional features:
+- CPUs: 240
+- Static IP addresses: 8
+- In-use IP addresses: 64
+- In-use IP addresses global: 24
+- Total SSD disk reserved: 2048

 To deploy a BOSH director on GCP with `bbl`, you'll need to provide certain information, either as an environment variable